IMPORTANT UPDATES

 This is why it’s so important to be sure you’re up to speed on the most recent return-to-sport recommendations for teen athletes who have tested positive for COVID-19.

-Once the isolation period is up and symptoms have subsided, your teen can slowly reintroduce light physical activity into her routine.
+Once symptoms have subsided, your teen can slowly reintroduce light physical activity into their routine.
 How quickly this can happen depends on the severity of the illness.
 Here are some general guidelines to help you determine how soon your athlete can be up and running:

-• The athlete should be at least five days from a positive test and fever-free for at least 24 hours without the use of fever- or symptom-reducing medications before she gradually returns to sports.
+- The athlete should be at least five days from a positive test and fever-free for at least 24 hours without the use of fever- or symptom-reducing medications before they gradually returns to sports.

-• The athlete needs to be at least 10 days out from a positive test or from symptom onset, fever-free and symptom-free for at least one day without the use of fever- or symptom-reducing medication.
-She also needs to be screened by her pediatrician with a physical exam and an ECG test for her heart prior to returning to sports.
+- The athlete needs to be at least 10 days out from a positive test or from symptom onset, fever-free and symptom-free for at least one day without the use of fever- or symptom-reducing medication.
+They also needs to be screened by their pediatrician with a physical exam and an ECG test for their heart prior to returning to sports.

-• The athlete will be required to obtain clearance by her pediatrician and may need an evaluation by a cardiologist as well.
+- The athlete will be required to obtain clearance by their pediatrician and may need an evaluation by a cardiologist as well.
 Children who experience severe symptoms may have to wait three to six months before returning to athletic activities.

 Why is it important for teen athletes to see a doctor after a COVID-19 infection?

-Before your teen is officially back on the roster and running in step with her teammates, she needs to be evaluated by a pediatrician or a primary care provider.
+Before your teen is officially back on the roster and running in step with their teammates, they need to be evaluated by a pediatrician or a primary care provider.
 Getting the all-clear by a physician is one easy step for safety and can give you peace of mind.

 When your child visits a pediatrician, the doctor will assess readiness to return to sports, both mentally and physically.